ABC's America Strong: Cajun Navy Ground Force Helps Ida Survivors

-When disaster strikes and community-based organizations are overwhelmed, we are ready to help.
+When disaster strikes we are ready to help.
 We quickly mobilize volunteers from our arsenal of nationwide trained professionals to swiftly respond.

-We partner with national and local corporations, donors and other community leaders for funding to provide supplemental services to those in dire need.
+We partner with national and local corporations, donors, the federal government and community leaders for funding to provide supplemental services to those in dire need.
 We accomplish this through three core programs: SAFE Camp, Community Caretaker Volunteers and our Remote Teams.

 Become a Community Caretaker.
 Ground Force makes it easy for good citizens across the country to gather together on-scene AFTER a disaster and assist those whose lives are in crisis.
 We make it easy to help.
 Register, then just gas up your car or purchase a flight and come join us.
 We will make sure you’re fed and housed while you help.
 Register here to assist.